 Evaluate the effectiveness of the New Deal programs enacted during the 1930s and the societal responses to those programs.

-Topic 3: Defending Democracy: Responses to Fascism and Communism
+Topic 3.
+Defending Democracy: Responses to fascism and communism

-Supporting Question: How large a role should the U.S. play in world affairs?
+Supporting Question: What kind of a role should the U.S. play in world affairs?

-Develop an argument which analyzes the effectiveness of American isolationism after World War I and analyzes the impact of isolationism on U.S. foreign policy.
+Develop an argument which analyzes the effectiveness of American isolationism and analyzes the impact of isolationism on U.S. foreign policy.

 Explain the rise of fascism and the forms it took in Germany and Italy, including ideas and policies that led to the Holocaust.

-Clarification Statement: Students examine the question, “Why do extreme ideologies gain support in a society?”

-Suggested Primary Sources in World History in Appendix F: Selections from Adolf Hitler, Mein Kampf (1925); Leni Riefenstahl, Triumph of the Will film(1935); Henryk Ross, Photographs of the Lodz Ghetto (1939-45)Note that these sources need to be carefully curated and explained to students; Winston Churchill, “Disaster of the First Magnitude” speech to Parliament (1938)

 Explain the reasons for American involvement in World War II and the key actions and events leading up to declarations of war against Japan and Germany.

-Key Primary Sources in Appendix E: Franklin Roosevelt, “Four Freedoms,” speech (1941)

-Suggested Primary Sources in Appendix E: Franklin Roosevelt, First typed draft of the war address: the “Day of Infamy” speech delivered on radio (1941); Justice Robert M. Jackson’s opinion for the Supreme Court in West Virginia State Board of Education v.
-Barnette (1943)

 On a map of the world, locate the Allied powers at the time of World War II (Britain, France, the Soviet Union, and the United States) and Axis powers (Germany, Italy, and Japan).

-Using primary sources such as news articles/analyses, editorials, and radio/newsreel coverage, analyze one of the events that led to World War II, one of the major battles of the war and its consequences, or one of the conferences of Allied leaders following the war.
+Using primary sources such as news articles/analyses, editorials, and radio/newsreel coverage, analyze one of the events that led to World War II, one of the major battles of the war and its consequences, or one of the conferences of Allied leaders following the war:

 German rearmament and militarization of the Rhineland

-Germany’s seizure of Austria and Czechoslovakia
+The Munich Conference and Germany’s seizure of Austria and Czechoslovakia

 the Nazi-Soviet Pact of 1939 and the invasion of Poland